-The company had no net sales during the period, which is in line with its plan and with earlier periods.
+The company had no net sales during the period, which is in line with earlier periods and according to plan.

-The operating loss during the first quarter of 2024 was SEK -9,998 thousand (-9,762).
-The company continued to conduct research in the first quarter of 2024, with steady progress according to plan.
-Research expenses accounted for 70.1 percent (72.5) of operating expenses in the first quarter and a total of 72.1 percent (81.6) for the period January to December 2023.
+The operating loss for the fourth quarter of 2024 totaled SEK -9,576 thousand (-10,034).
+The operating loss for full-year 2024 totaled SEK -36,144 thousand (-38,262).
+The company continued to conduct research in the fourth quarter of 2024, with steady progress according to plan.
+Research expenses accounted for 68.4 percent (70.0) of operating expenses in the fourth quarter and a total of 68.2 percent (72.1) for the full year.
 More information about research at AlzeCure can be found in the "Project Portfolio" and "Project Development" sections of this report.

 Administrative expenses this quarter were on a par with such expenses during the same period the previous year.
-The company plans to continue to focus on communication and business development, including internationally.
-Operating profit/loss is in line with the company's plan for 2024.
+The total for the period January to December is somewhat higher, since the company plans to continue to focus on communication and business development, including internationally.
+Operating profit/loss is in line with the plan the company had for 2024.
+Other operating income for Q4 totaled SEK 142 thousand (45) and includes, in addition to exchange rate gains, a government grant of SEK 30 thousand, as well as certain invoiced consulting services.
+Other operating income for full-year 2024 was SEK 463 thousand (147), including SEK 300 thousand in grants received.